 Keeping your steps smooth

 Your hips and shoulders should always be squared with the pins.
 Your steps should be very smooth.
-The swing should be pointed at where you want your ball to go.
+The swing should be pointed at where you want your bowling balls like the Pyramid Path and other balls to go.
 In this way, you’ll surely achieve a strike.

 Paying attention where it’s needed